 Reg.
 38 Research Degrees

-***Amendments to Regulation 38 were last approved by the University Council at the meeting held on 11 July 2018, with changes taking effect from the start of the 2022-23 academic year.***
+***Amendments to Regulation 38 were last approved by the Senate on 6 July 2022, with changes taking effect from the start of the 2022-23 academic year.***

 Regulation Governing Research Degrees

 1. Where the post of a University official is named in the Regulation, this refers to the member of staff concerned or their authorised nominee.

 2. References to academic department in the Regulation include Centres of Doctoral Training.